shaneapowell/EventHorizonIlluminate/docs/install_and_setup.md

 ```
 Player 1 will flash all buttons once, Player 2 will flash al buttons twice... etc.

+Alternatively, you can also calculate which controller should be identified as 1 and 2 based on the USB `hardware location`.
+The USB location is the unique number value assigned to each USB port on your system.
+These location values look something like `1-1.3:1.0`.
+The `illuminate.py` script sorts your controlers by this location value.
+You can manually determine which of your controllers is connected to which unique USB location ahead of time if desired.
+- Unpug both controllers USB cables.
+- Plug in one controller.
+- From the terminal command prompt run the command `dmesg`.
+- You should see the most recent device message at the bottom.
+It should contain a line with a `ttyACM0` value in it.
+As well as the USB location value similar `1-1.3:1.90`.
+- Plug in your 2nd controllers USB cable.
+- Again, run the `dmesg` command and again look for the additional `ttyACM1` device, and it's USB location value.

+You now have 2 unique location values.
+These values do not change when your raspberry pi reboots.
+They are hardware locations.
+The order the `illuminate.py` script sorts your devices is a simple `alphanumeric` order of those 2 values.
+In the case of my personal system I have the following location values, in the following order.
+- `1-1.2:1.0`  (ttyACM0)
+- `1-1.3:1.0`  (ttyACM1)

 ---
 ## Identify The buttons
 You can also identify and test each button on each controller.
 Run the following command to flash Button 1, then Button 2, and Button 3. on all controllers.